ob1lan/Abandoned_S3_Bucket_Takeover/README.md

 ```
 ## Usage
 ### The domains.txt file
-In order to use the script, you need to have a `domains.txt` file in the working directory.
+In order to use the script, you need to have a `domains.txt` file, containing 1 domain per line, in the working directory.
 This file can be easily generated with any tool of your liking, such as amas.

 #### Example with amass